neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/transfer-data.md

 ```
 <br>

-To transfer the entire project navitgate to the `Transfer tab`.
+To transfer the entire project navigate to the `Transfer tab`.
 The
 `All` button is selected to transfer the entire project.

 Click `Transfer` to begin.